peterdubeau/beernoculars/README.md

 # Project Overview

-# Beernocular
+# Beernoculars

 ## Project Description

-An application that gives the user a list of beers they may like based on
+An application that gives the user a list of beers they may like based on a few search criteria (style, ABV, SRM, region, ect.)
+The page will then display up to 10 beers that match the users request.
+The results will include: An image of the beer or its logo, a brief description and some additional information as selected in the dropdown menus.

 ## API and Data Sample